daveshap/maragi_sensor_video/README.md

 Each service should be:

 * strictly REST API based
-* as simple and concise as possible
+* simple, generic, robust, and concise
-* as robust as possible
-* wholly self-contained
+* wholly self-contained in it's own repository
 * ready to operate out of the box
 * available to any other service at any time
+* as platform agnostic as possible
+* minimally configurable